 Admission / Parking:

 There is no fee for admission.
-There is no fee for parking.
+There is a parking fee of $2.50 per hour.
 There is plenty of parking available on site.

 What to Wear: